influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/indexany.md

   - /v2.0/reference/flux/functions/strings/lastindexany/
 ---

-The `strings.indexAny()` function returns the index of the first instance of any specified characters in a string.
+The `strings.indexAny()` function returns the index of the first instance of specified characters in a string.
 If none of the specified characters are present, it returns `-1`.

 _**Output data type:** Integer_